 Appendix F – Procurement Card

 Departmentally approved team members will be issued Procurement Cards (P-Card) for the purchase of low dollar value goods and services to support departmental requirements.

 The P-Card is not to be considered an entitlement or reflective of title or position in the Corporation.
 The P-Card may also be revoked based on change in organization strategy or team member’s position, and compliance with the overall Procurement Policy.

 Any use of the P-Card program shall be done in accordance with all aspects of the Procurement Policy.

 The P-Card program will be administered by the Finance Department.
 All transactions completed using P-Cards can be subject to internal or external audits to ensure compliance with the Procurement Policy.
-Non-compliances found will be reported to the Director of Finance and the associated Department Manager for required corrective action.
+Non-compliances found will be reported to the Treasurer and the associated Department Manager for required corrective action.

 A P-Card will be issued to the team members only once the P-Card Administrator has received a signed Cardholder Agreement which outlines the team member responsibilities and restrictions regarding use and report of P-Card purchases.

 All issued P-Cards will have a predetermined credit limit, and single transaction limit pending the roles and responsibilities of the team member.
-Spending limits and single transaction limits will be set by the Program Administrator, with consultation from the Director of Finance.
+Spending limits and single transaction limits will be set by the Program Administrator, with consultation from the Treasurer.

 All cards will be blocked from certain transactions based on requirements of the team member.
 All cash advances will be blocked.
 Commodities approved for use to card holders will be provided when card is issued.